NTU-ALComLab/ClauSSat-Theta/README.md

 # ClauSSat
-This repository is an implementation of the 2021 AAAI paper titled "A Sharp Leap from Quantified Boolean Formulas to Stochastic Boolean Satisfiability Solving".
+This is a SSAT(Θ) solver extended from the SSAT solver ClauSSat.
 To compile, first configure CUDD package
 ```
 $ cd src/cudd/; ./configure --enable-dddmp --enable-obj --enable-static; cd ../../;